-Current as of April 6, 2020
+Current as of Oct.
+12, 2021

-Because the impact of COVID-19 is unique and specific to each location, the best place to start if you have questions about child care centers or programs is to contact your local installation.
-Local commanders have the authority to respond to conditions in their area by implementing safety precautions they deem necessary to effectively carry out their respective missions, protect their forces, and meet the critical needs of their people and families.
+If you have questions about existing child care centers or programs, the best thing to do is to contact your local installation.
+Virus conditions vary widely and local commanders have the authority to respond to conditions in their area and implement safety precautions they deem necessary to effectively carry out their respective missions, protect their forces, and meet the critical needs of their people and families.

-Child care questions and answers related to COVID-19:
+Child care questions and answers related to COVID-19